 Identifying and testing assumptions is a critical part of continuous discovery.
 But what happens when your assumption tests don’t go as planned?
-Whether you encounter technical difficulties, have a hard […]
+Whether you encounter technical difficulties, have a hard time finding customers to connect with, or run up against any other number of problems, it can be tempting to give up.
+Whether you encounter […]

 Product in Practice: Getting Value Out of In-App Surveys Takes Iteration

 Committing to continuous discovery means changing the way your product team operates.
-It’s no longer about making decisions purely based on your intuitions or stakeholder requests, but finding ways to […]
+It’s no longer about making decisions purely based on your intuitions or stakeholder requests, but finding ways to integrate touch points with customers into your work every week—if not every day.
+Continuous discovery means not making decisions purely based on your intuitions or […]

 Product in Practice: Shifting from a Feature Factory to Continuous Discovery at Doodle

 Leading a product team (or several teams) comes with its own set of challenges that’s often similar to but distinct from the hurdles individual product contributors face.
-There’s pressure coming […]
+There’s pressure coming from all directions—your company leaders expect you to deliver business results while your product teams may be working in silos, misaligned with their peers, or […]

 Product in Practice: Adopting the Discovery Habits is An Iterative Process

 Continuous discovery is not a linear journey—as much as we might want it to be.
 Like a lot of learning, it often feels messy and chaotic.
-Continuous discovery is not […]
+Continuous discovery is not a linear journey—as much as we might want it to be.
+Like a lot of learning, it often feels messy and chaotic. – Tweet This […]